 - One of Red Fever's aliases is stated to be "Montana Bob".
 Bob Montana was the original creator of Archie.

 - In a throw-away line, Sabrina says to a friend, "So I asked the Doctor if the Hosts of Hoggoth were really hoary."

-- Story-Breaker Team-Up: The comic puts, thanks to the setting being primarily Archie's, much less of an emphasis on Frank's common traits involving death and mayhem.
+- Story-Breaker Team-Up: This comic, thanks to the setting being primarily Archie's, puts much less of an emphasis on Frank's common traits involving death and mayhem.

 - Sue Donym: In Riverdale, Castle works under the name Castiglione.

 - Unwilling Suspension: Red Fever ends up foiled when his leg ends up tangled in the rope for a parade balloon, and is lifted high up in the air.